amorphea/v/README.md

 ### Adding new themes

-You're welcome to add new themes!
+You're welcome to suggest & add new themes!

 When making an event, the user selects a theme from a dropdown.
 Each theme defines a range of background artworks and fonts.
 The user can then click a 'regenerate' button several times, to choose a random combination that they like.